top of page

 Wild sarsaparilla beginning to show fall colour in Whitemud Park South, 2024-09-02.
 Photo: M. Parseyan.

 Wild sarsaparilla (Aralia nudicaulis) is an extremely common plant throughout the wooded areas of Alberta.
 It is rhizomatous and forms a tall-herb ground cover in woods, but does not form the compact patches like those of poison ivy.
 Its leaves are twice compound, consisting of three stalked divisions which are then further divided into five (occasionally three) leaflets.
-The leaflets are ovate-oblong to elliptic-lanceolate (narrower than those of poison ivy), pointed and toothed.
+The leaflets are ovate-oblong to elliptic-lanceolate (somewhat narrower than those of poison ivy), pointed and toothed.
 The flowers are characteristic “balls” of greenish-white flowers on separate stalks from the leaves, and the fruits are loose clusters of blackish “berries.”

 A patch of western poison ivy in Whitemud Park South, 2024-09-02.
 Photo: M. Parseyan.

-4 views
+60 views

 Recent Posts